 If you are traveling on one of our domestic Travel Study Programs, you must bring a government-issued photo ID with you, especially while traveling by air.

-Where do I find airfare for my trip?
+- Where do I find airfare for my trip?

-You should look for fares that are refundable in case the need to cancel should arise.
+Flights are included in some programs.
+If you are required to purchase a flight for your program, Google Flights is a great resource.
+However, you should look for fares that are refundable in case the need to cancel should arise.
 Many websites and travel agencies offer discounted restricted fares to college students.
 Do not purchase airfare until the program director advises you to do so.

 If you are an international student who is applying to participate in a study abroad program, please inquire if you need a visa to the country where the study abroad program takes place.

 Also, please contact the International Student and Scholar Center to make sure:

 - There is a current DSO signature on your I-20.